niranjankala/niranjankala.github.io/_posts/2019-05-21-How-to-remove-tfs- workspace-mapping-for-a-user.md

 ## Scenario

 Today I faced an issue while trying to update a mapped TFS workspace in Visual Studio 2017.
 Visual Studio stops responding if I try to open "Source Control Explorer" and found that some different TFS user connects to TFS and mapped some folders on my local drive.
 Now I need to access that mapped workspace folder because I do not want to create another folder for myself.

-So naturally I tried mapping same remote folder to my existing local folder and I got the following error.
+I tried mapping same remote folder to my existing local folder and I got the following error:

 "The working folder 'Workspace_Folder_Local_Path' is already in use by the workspace WORKSPACE_NAME:USER_NAME on computer 'MACHINE_NAME'"